 MCCU strongly recommends that you use unique and complex passwords to access your accounts online through It’sMe247 Online Banking.
 Complex passwords include at least three of the following: uppercase letter, lowercase letter, number or special character (!, @, #, etc.).

-For more information and recommendations on how to keep your account and identity secure, please visit our CU*Secure page: http://www.cusecure.org/?cuid=937
+For more information about fraud prevention and recommendations on how to keep your account and identity secure, please visit our CU*Secure page: http://www.cusecure.org/?cuid=937